 To determine the effects on the health of workers, the intensity and frequency of the noise and the exposure time must be considered.
 Current legislation recognizes hearing loss or deafness caused by noise at work as an occupational disease.

 Now, noises are so integrated into everyday life and especially in the workplace, that we often consider them natural and unavoidable.
 When we have the feeling that we have gotten used to noise and that it no longer bothers us, it is when it can be more dangerous because we have surely already lost hearing.
-Noise and vibration in the workplace

 Noise-induced hearing loss (NIHL)

 Exposure to high levels of noise can cause temporary loss of hearing capacity, an effect known as auditory fatigue and which is recovered with sound rest when no nerve damage has occurred auditory.
-Noise and vibration in the workplace

 If noise exposure has been high in intensity and time or there has been prolonged fatigue without recovery time, hearing loss or permanent hearing loss can occur.
 On the other hand, short-term exposure to very loud noise, such as an explosion, can cause the eardrum to rupture.
 This exposure can cause permanent hearing loss.